-Known for his various roles in the classic films The Adventures of Robin Hood (1938), Mr. Smith Goes to Washington (1939), The Philadelphia Story (1940), and It’s A Wonderful Life (1946), James ‘Jimmy’ Stewart took a brief hiatus from acting when the United States entered World War II.
+Known for his iconic roles in the classic films The Adventures of Robin Hood (1938), Mr. Smith Goes to Washington (1939), The Philadelphia Story (1940), and It’s A Wonderful Life (1946), James ‘Jimmy’ Stewart took a brief hiatus from acting when the United States entered World War II.
 Stewart and his father shared a strong connection, but it was at his departure for the war that his father was finally able to express his feelings for his son.

 A family committed to military service